CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-trac-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Trac Stack provides a click-through solution to install and configure Trac on the Linux platform.
+Through the CenturyLink Blueprint integration, Trac provides a click-through solution to install and configure Trac on the Linux platform.

 For more information, please visit http://trac.edgewall.org/